 Our children are taught all of the subjects of the National Curriculum.
 This provides them with a strong grounding in a full and balanced curriculum across all subjects from English, Maths and Science, to the range of foundation subjects.
 These include RE, History, Geography, PE, Art, Music, Modern Foreign Languages, Design Technology (DT), and Drama.

-THE SCHOOL IS UNDERTAKING A FULL CURRICULUM REVIEW THIS ACADEMIC YEAR WITH A VIEW TO LAUNCHING THE 'WESTON RHYN CURRICULUM' FROM AUTUMN 2019.
+THE SCHOOL IS FURTHER DEVLOPING ALL ASPECTS OF OUR CURRICULUM IN 2019/20, HAVING LAUNCHED THE 'WESTON RHYN CURRICULUM' FROM AUTUMN 2019.

 Click on the links below for further information.

 The school follows the Shropshire Agreed Syllabus concerning Religious Education, which may be inspected by parents who should contact the Headteacher.

 The two main aspects for RE are learning about religion and learning from religion.
 Although our studies and discussions are based on Christian ideals, children learn about other religions and cultures and are made aware that we live in a multi-cultural society where other families have beliefs and customs.